 Days are getting shorter and nights are getting cooler, but that doesn’t mean that we have to stop going for picnics in the park.
-Grab a friend – from your social bubble! – and take in that beautiful fall air and enjoy some delicious food in some of my favourite spots in the Bay of Quinte!
-I can’t tell you about ALL the amazing spots in our area, but here are five picnic pairings to get you started!
+Grab your family or a friend – from your social bubble! – and enjoy some delicious food in some of my favourite spots in the Bay of Quinte!
+I can’t tell you about ALL the amazing spots in our area, but here are five picnic pairings to get you started.

 Please make sure to abide by physical distancing protocols and to continue following Public Health guidelines surrounding COVID-19.